How Much Do Surrogates Make in New Mexico?

 Do surrogates get paid if they miscarry?

-Partially.
 While surrogate pregnancy miscarriages are rare, they can happen.
-You will only be compensated up until the miscarriage occurs.
-However, if you and the intended parents decide to try again, you will begin receiving surrogate compensation when a pregnancy is confirmed.
+You will be compensated up until the miscarriage occurs.
+If you and the intended parents decide to try again, you will begin receiving surrogate compensation once pregnancy is confirmed.

 Why do surrogates get paid?